evmos/evmos/docs/validators/faq.md

 ### What are software requirements?

-In addition to running an Point network node, validators should develop monitoring, alerting and management solutions.
+In addition to running an Point Chain node, validators should develop monitoring, alerting and management solutions.

 ### What are bandwidth requirements?

-Point network has the capacity for very high throughput compared to chains like Ethereum or Bitcoin.
+Point Chain has the capacity for very high throughput compared to chains like Ethereum or Bitcoin.

 As such, we recommend that the data center nodes only connect to trusted full nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating denial-of-service attacks.